camilodoa/deig/discriminator/README.md

 # Fitness

-The fitness function designed in `discriminator.py` is a customizable deep neural network discriminator.
+The fitness function is an API for the customizable deep neural network discriminator class in `discriminator.py`.
 It is trained on parameterized datasets and is used to determine the confidence that a given image belongs to the dataset it was trained on.

+**This discriminator is currently only written to work on categorical datasets.**

 ## Getting started